Equality data, monitoring and reporting

-We ask you about this information for a couple of reasons.
+We ask you about this information for three reasons.

-Confidentiality and the protection of your equality data is extremely important to us and everything we do is within the requirements of the General Data Protection Regulations.
+Confidentiality and the protection of your equality data is extremely important to us and everything we do is within the requirements of the General Data Protection Regulations (Data Protection Act 2018).
 More information on how Bridgewater handles your personal information can be found on our website.

 We have a legal requirement to report on our equality performance every year, and these reports can be found by clicking on the links below.

 The law says that a disability is a physical, mental, learning, sensory, or hidden condition or impairment that causes difficulties in day to day life over a long time.

 Another way of describing disability is the social model, this says that people are not disabled by their condition but by what society does that causes them problems with day to day life.

 This could be things like buses that wheelchair users can’t get on, health care services that only provide letters in written English, or jobs that require all staff to work in large and noisy offices.

 Disability equality is very important and we have a legal duty to make sure everything we do considers the needs of people with different disabilities.